ricsanfre/pi-cluster/documentation/installing_ubuntu.md

 └─mmcblk0p2 179:2    0 29.5G  0 part /
 ```

-> NOTE: In this case USB device is labelled as sda: two partitions (boot partition: sda1)
+> NOTE: In this case USB device is labelled as sda: two partitions (boot and OS) are automatically created by initial image burning process.
+>  - boot partition: sda1
+>  - root filesystem: sda2

 ### Step 3.5 (Case of SSDD with USB to SATA Adapter).
 Checking USB-SATA Adapter support UASP